Programs currently available from Programs to Go!

 Our Victorian ancestors had specific views on the “fairer sex”.
 They believed women were mentally & physically inferior to men, & that the only appropriate role for them was as wives & mothers.
 These attitudes also affected what doctors & women knew & believed about the female body.
 What effect did these views have on the personal lives of Victorian women?
 Learn the answer to this question & more, & discover what made Scarlett O’Hara such a “bad girl”.
 Who knows, you may find you're one, too!

 Were Victorian women really as clueless about sex when they married as we've been told?
 What did they know about pregnancy before it happened?
 What was it like for Victorian women, and how did they face childbirth knowing they could die?
 Were they really encouraged, as one Victorian author suggested, to die with a smile on their face?
 Learn the answers to these questions and others in this fascinating look at pregnancy, childbirth, and childhood in the 19th century.

 of Our Equality

-On August 26th this year, Americans will mark the 100th anniversary of the19th Amendment giving women the right to vote.
+August 26, 2020 marked the 100th anniversary of the 19th Amendment giving women the right to vote.
 In this program, historian Kathy Wilson investigates why women had to fight for decades to get the right to vote, why black and minority women were excluded from the national suffrage movement, and why we still struggle with women's rights today.